kato1628/kato1628.github.io/terms_and_privacy.md

 However, please be aware that no method of transmission over the internet, or method of electronic storage is 100% secure and we are unable to guarantee the absolute security of the Personal Information we have collected from you.

 Sudachi uses [Firebase](https://firebase.google.com/) and its services and stores account data, text data, data about website use to firestore that is a service of Firebase.
-Our service uses HTTPS encryption (also referred to as SSL or TLS connection) encryption to protect your data in transit to firestore.
+Our service uses HTTPS encryption (also referred to as SSL or TLS connection) to protect your data in transit to firestore.

 ## International Transfer